invisicat/invisicat/README.md

 <p align=center>
 <img align=right src="https://lanyard-profile-readme.vercel.app/api/201825529333153792?bg=00000000" />
 <p align=left>
 I'm a programming enthusiast coding on my free time ☕.
-🌱 I’m currently learning <a href="https://www.rust-lang.org/">Rust</a> 🦀 and WebAssembly.
+I’m currently learning <a href="https://www.rust-lang.org/">Rust</a> 🦀 and WebAssembly.
+At the moment, I'm really interested in distributed systems and would love to work on a project involving such.
+Please let me know about any sorts of projects like that.
+I would love to learn and contribute to it.
 <br />
 <br />
 I'm a software developer from the US and I've been coding since 2016.
 I specialize in Typescript, Java, and Rust.